hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-setting-up-Dokodemo-door-tunnel-as-relay-server.md

 sudo systemctl restart xray
 ```

-## Adding Relay server to HidifyManager
+## Adding Relay server to HiddifyManager
 Now, register a subdomain with the proxy off for your relay server IP and register it in Hiddify Manager on `Relay` mode.
 - Put the registered subdomain in the `Domain` field and you can also set a `Alias` to display in the configurations.